Peer effect analysis with latent processes: Introduction

 Frameworks for analyzing peer effects beyond linear models are scarce but often desirable.
-As summarized in \citet{sacerdote2014experimental}, ``researchers have shown that linear-in-means model of peer effects is often not a good description of the world, although we do not yet have an agreed-upon model to replace it.'' \citet{boucher2024toward} is a recent breakthrough that extends the response class to contain mean, maximum, and minimum outcome in situations of equilibrium.
-The method may also be useful to analyze staggered treatment adoption \citep{shaikh2021randomization, athey2022design} by relaxing the common assumption that treatment adoptions arise independently.
+As summarized in \citet{sacerdote2014experimental}, ``researchers have shown that linear-in-means model of peer effects is often not a good description of the world, although we do not yet have an agreed-upon model to replace it.'' \citet{boucher2024toward} provide a recent breakthrough that extends the response class to contain mean, maximum, and minimum outcome in situations of equilibrium.

+Focusing on the case of irreversible decisions, I develop a new framework by modeling the latent sequence of decisions in continuous time.
+In this case, the standard notion of social equilibrium\footnote{The solution for the conditional expectation or the vector of outcomes implied by the linear-in-means specification.} is inadequate as people opt in over time according to their characteristics and shocks, then cannot subsequently adjust their outcomes.
+This setup offers a natural framework to discuss causality, as it breaks the simultaneity by separating first-movers that potentially generate a causal reaction from the subjects of influence.
+I formalize the counterfactual framework using potential outcomes, and define causal peer effect parameters that lend themselves to straightforward inference via maximum likelihood.

+In this context, an important object is the order in which individuals select into the absorbing state.
+When unknown, it is potentially an object of interest.
+Although the realized order cannot be identified, the probability of any order can be identified as a function of individuals' network and characteristics; I provide a framework to estimate those probabilities.
+Conversely, when the order is (partially) known, it carries identifying power that is useful for identifying and estimating peer effects without restricting heterogeneity, functional form, or the presence of contextual and correlated effects.

+As we distinguish between sources and recipients of peer influence, exploring peer-effect heterogeneity can be more fruitful, as it provides parameters that are more natural to interpret.
+Heterogeneity in peer effects is an important, but under-explored topic (recent work on the subject includes \citet{mogstad2024peer}).
+An important source of heterogeneity may be that the influence of $i$ on $j$ need not be the same as that of $j$ on $i$, whence the relevance of orderings.
+For instance, people may react differently upon observing a popular or highly educated peer opting in than this peer would in the converse situation.
+It is also likely that some characteristics make people move first with high probability.

+I analyze identification under two main regimes: one large network and many networks.
+Large networks with observed ordering are found to be fully identified, \textit{i.e.}, peer effects of heterogeneous forms are identified separately from influence of covariates, contextual effects, and correlated effects under (strong) data requirements.
+Identification stems from information about the order of moves and is not tied to functional form restrictions; no aspect of heterogeneity needs to be restricted.

+In the many, small network case, identification is more tenuous because correlated effects may create incidental parameters, which is especially problematic if those effects can interact with any other covariate or peer effect strength.
+In this case, they must be handled by a combination of functional form restrictions, distributional assumptions, and extra information.
+In the absence of correlated effects, identifying heterogeneous, nonlinear peer effects and the influence of covariates is feasible.